BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_4_Accessing_Bitcoind_with_Python.md

 # 17.4: Accessing Bitcoind with Python

-> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 This section explains how to interact with `bitcoind` using the Python programming language and the [Python-BitcoinRPC](https://github.com/jgarzik/python-bitcoinrpc).

-## Setting Up Python
+## Set Up Python

 If you already have Bitcoin Core installed, you should have Python 3 available as well.
 You can check this by running: